-458 (2) The State Department of Education shall provide such 459 instructional program and management guidelines which shall 460 require for every public school district that:

-(a) All courses taught in Grades K-8 which contain skills which are tested through the statewide assessment program and all secondary school courses mandated for graduation shall include the State Department of Education's written list of learning objectives.

-(b) The local school board must adopt the objectives that will form the core curriculum which will be systematically delivered throughout the district.

-469 (c) The set of objectives provided by the State 470 Department of Education must be accompanied by suggested 471 instructional practices and resources that would help teachers
+- 458 (2) The State Department of Education shall provide such 459 instructional program and management guidelines which shall 460 require for every public school district that: - 461 (a) All courses taught in Grades K-8 which contain 462 skills which are tested through the statewide assessment 463 program and all secondary school courses mandated for 464 graduation shall include the State Department of Education's 465 written list of learning objectives. - 466 (b) The local school board must adopt the objectives 467 that will form the core curriculum which will be systematically 468 delivered throughout the district. - 469 (c) The set of objectives provided by the State 470 Department of Education must be accompanied by suggested 471 instructional practices and resources that would help teachers

-H. B. No. 121 ~ OFFICIAL ~ 22/HR43/R495 PAGE 19 (RKM\EW) 472 organize instruction so as to promote student learning of the 473 objectives.
-Objectives added by the school district must also be 474 accompanied by suggested instructional practices and resources 475 that would help teachers organize instruction.
-The instructional 476 practices and resources that are identified are to be used as 477 suggestions and not as requirements that teachers must follow.
-478 The goal of the program is to have students to achieve the desired 479 objective and not to limit teachers in the way they teach.

-(d) Standards for student performance must be established for each core objective in the local program and those standards establish the district's definition of mastery for each objective.

-(e) There shall be an annual review of student performance in the instructional program against locally established standards.
-When weaknesses exist in the local instructional program, the district shall take action to improve student performance.

-(3) The State Board of Education and the board of trustees of each school district shall adopt policies to limit and reduce the number and length of written reports that classroom teachers are required to prepare.

-493 (4) This section shall not be construed to limit teachers 494 from using their own professional skills to help students master 495 instructional objectives, nor shall it be construed as a call for
+470 - ' 4 /2 organize instruction SO as tο promote student learning \circ t the

+- 473 objectives.
+Objectives added by the school district must also be - 474 accompanied by suggested instructional practices and resources - 475 that would help teachers organize instruction.
+The instructional - 476 practices and resources that are identified are to be used as - 477 suggestions and not as requirements that teachers must follow. - 478 The goal of the program is to have students to achieve the desired - 479 objective and not to limit teachers in the way they teach. - 480 (d) Standards for student performance must be - 481 established for each core objective in the local program and those - 482 standards establish the district's definition of mastery for each - 483 objective. - 484 (e) There shall be an annual review of student - 485 performance in the instructional program against locally - 486 established standards.
+When weaknesses exist in the local - 487 instructional program, the district shall take action to improve - 488 student performance. - 489 (3) The State Board of Education and the board of trustees - 490 of each school district shall adopt policies to limit and reduce - 491 the number and length of written reports that classroom teachers - 492 are required to prepare. - 493 (4) This section shall not be construed to limit teachers - 494 from using their own professional skills to help students master - 495 instructional objectives, nor shall it be construed as a call for

-H. B. No. 121
+~ OFFICIAL ~

-496 more detailed or complex lesson plans or any increase in testing 497 at the local school district level.

-498 (5) Districts meeting the highest levels of accreditation 499 standards, as defined by the State Board of Education, shall be 500 exempted from the provisions of subsection (2) of this section.

-501 SECTION 10.
-Section 37-15-38, Mississippi Code of 1972, is 502 amended as follows:

-503 37-15-38.
-(1) The following phrases have the meanings 504 ascribed in this section unless the context clearly requires 505 otherwise:

-(a) A dual enrolled student is a student who is enrolled in a community or junior college or state institution of higher learning while enrolled in high school.

-509 (b) A dual credit student is a student who is enrolled 510 in a community or junior college or state institution of higher 511 learning while enrolled in high school and who is receiving high 512 school and college credit for postsecondary coursework.
+- 496 more detailed or complex lesson plans or any increase in testing 497 at the local school district level. - 498 (5) Districts meeting the highest levels of accreditation 499 standards, as defined by the State Board of Education, shall be 500 exempted from the provisions of subsection (2) of this section. - SECTION 10.
+Section 37-15-38, Mississippi Code of 1972, is amended as follows: - 37-15-38.
+(1) The following phrases have the meanings ascribed in this section unless the context clearly requires otherwise: - 506 (a) A dual enrolled student is a student who is 507 enrolled in a community or junior college or state institution of 508 higher learning while enrolled in high school. - 509 (b) A dual credit student is a student who is enrolled 510 in a community or junior college or state institution of higher 511 learning while enrolled in high school and who is receiving high 512 school and college credit for postsecondary coursework. - Institutions of Higher Learning and the Mississippi Community or state institution of higher learning may be transferred to the student's home school district, the student must be properly enrolled in a dual enrollment program.